The Second Sundays 2021

 June 13th 2021: Facing the Future Reading Group.

-Tynedale Transformed is launching a reading group for our June Second Sunday
+Tynedale Transformed is launched a reading group for our June Second Sunday

 Sunday 13th June.
 5.00pm on Zoom